 About the Author

-After growing up in Hong Kong, I temporarily moved away to complete my BA and MA in History in the Uk and US.
+After growing up in Hong Kong, I temporarily left to complete my BA and MA in History in the UK and US.
 Upon graduating and returning to Hong Kong, I narrowed my historical research to focus definitively on Hong Kong's architectural history.

 Understanding the history of one's surroundings immediately adds to one's interest and appreciation for the structures around them.
 With the lack of history publically exhibited in Hong Kong, I hope to inspire people to learn more about the history that lies both starkly and not so starkly within their reach.
 And perhaps even incline readers to look up from their mobile phones and explore the historic buildings that engulf Hong Kong's city limits.